vishvAsa/devaH/jyotisham/history/solar_orbit_brAhmaNas_subhASh_kAk.md

 189
 significance for the chronology of the Vedic texts and it invalidates the chronology popularized by Max Mūller.
 The theory that the sun was the “lotus” (the central point of the sky and that it kept the worlds together by its “strings of wind” gave rise to a heliocentric tradition in India.
 The offset of the sun's orbit evolved into the notion of mandocca and the motions of the planets around the sun were tranferred to the earth's frame through the device of the sīghrocca.
 The continuing analysis of the astronomical references in the Brāhmaṇas has made it clear that the theory that the Siddhantic astronomy was somehow derived from the Babylonians and the Greeks is wrong.
-What is emerging from texts, that are anterior, by any reckoning, to the eras of astronomical advance in Babylonia or in Greece is that astronomical ideas developed in India in stages and these stages can be seen in the different layers of the Vedic texts, the Brāhmaṇas, and the Vedānga Jyotişa.
+What is emerging from texts, that are anterior, by any reckoning, to the eras of astronomical advance in Babylonia or in Greece is that astronomical ideas developed in India in stages and these stages can be seen in the different layers of the Vedic texts, the Brāhmaṇas, and the Vedānga Jyotiṣa.
 Vernal equinox
 March 20
 SPRING